Nisargs23/picoCTF/Forensics/tunn3l v1s10n.md

 Bitmap files are used to store images and they have a .bmp extension.

 I downloaded a hex editor for this and saved it as a bitmap file.
-It didn't open, so thee was something wrong with the file.
+It didn't open, so there was something wrong with the file.

 As per a few websites and videos, the header had incorrect values and would have to be changed to get an image.

 So I changed the faulty looking values.
+Which I honestly could not tell myself.
+I had to get help.

 ![image](https://github.com/Nisargs23/picoCTF/assets/148000598/f32e4ee2-e320-4b5c-9d42-c69d13bd690a)